Peanut Butter Banana Oatmeal Bars

 This site contains affiliate links.
 Please see Policies for more information.

-These bars are soft, chewy, and naturally sweetened with ripe bananas and a touch of maple syrup.
-They’re packed with oats for fiber, peanut butter for healthy fats and protein, and just enough chocolate chips to keep it fun.
+These Peanut Butter Banana Oatmeal Bars are soft, chewy, and naturally sweetened with ripe bananas and a touch of maple syrup.
 Bonus: they come together in one bowl.
 Minimal cleanup = major win.

 • Oats: Rolled oats, or old-fashioned oats, are rich in fiber and protein, plus packed with vitamins, minerals, and antioxidants.

-How to Make This Recipe
+How to Make Peanut Butter Bars

-2. In a large bowl mash the bananas with a fork and then add the maple syrup, peanut butter, and vanilla extract to the bowl.
+Step 2: In a large bowl mash the bananas with a fork and then add the maple syrup, peanut butter, and vanilla extract to the bowl.
 Stir it all together until it is combined.

-3. Next, add in the oats, oat flour, baking soda, cinnamon, and salt.
+Step 3: Next, add in the oats, oat flour, baking soda, cinnamon, and salt.
 Mix together until everything is incorporated.

-4. Slowly add in the chocolate chips and (optional) shredded coconut.
+Step 4: Slowly add in the chocolate chips and (optional) shredded coconut.
 The batter will be very thick – that’s ok.

-5. Move the batter into the prepared baking dish and flatten the top as much as possible.
+Step 5: Move the batter into the prepared baking dish and flatten the top as much as possible.
 This will help you cut the bars a little easier and keep them from being too crumbly.
-Cook for 18-20 minutes.
-A butter knife or toothpick inserted into the center of the pan should come out clean, and the edges of the bars should be golden brown.

 Recipe Tips

 • Store these bars in an airtight container in the fridge until they’re gone.
 We think they taste even better after a day in the fridge.
-I haven’t tried storing the bars in a freezer, but that should also work well too!

-• If you prefer, you can line the baking pan with parchment paper instead of greasing it, so you can easily remove the bars once they’re cooked.
+• If you prefer, you can line the baking pan with parchment paper instead of greasing it so you can easily remove the bars once they’re cooked.

 Healthy Eating Plans

-21 Day Fix Peanut Butter Banana Oatmeal Bars
+21 Day Fix Containers:

 Because of the chocolate chips, these bars would count as a Treat Swap on the 21 Day Fix.
+If you skip the chocolate chips and coconut, count 1/3 Purple, 5 teaspoons, 1/3 Orange, and 1/4 Yellow per serving.

 For the recipe as written, excluding the optional coconut, each bar is 7 Weight Watchers Points on the 2024/2025 Plan